My Advice to New Notary Signing Agents

 When you post a question in any of the notary groups online, be sure to say what state you are in (unless it is a state-specific group) and whether you want answers only from people in that state.
 This will cut down on some of the confusion and save you time.

-Post in the forums on NotaryRotary and 123notary and NotaryCafe whenever you have a good or bad experience with a firm — those forum posts show up in Google searches (although not always on the first page).
+Post in the forums on NotaryRotary and NotaryCafe whenever you have a good or bad experience with a firm — those forum posts show up in Google searches (although not always on the first page).

 Comments on Facebook do not show up in Google searches.